yangzail/yangzail.github.io/algorithm/_posts/2020-03-18-Replace-the-Space.md

         int j = len_before;
         int k = len_after;
-        // travesal the string back to front for(; k>0; k--, j--) {
+        // traversal the string back to front for(; k>0; k--, j--) {
             char c = str.charAt(j);
             // if j is not a ' ',copy it to k